Last revised on October 26, 2022.

 The map below shows the route from Ghuma Thanti to the Japanese Base Camp at the bottom of Khumjungar Glacier and then what would have been her glacier approach to Saribung La and Saribung Peak.

 Another thing she mentioned had me wondering if the guide(s) were just looking for a polite way to get her to abandon her trek/climb.
-She told us of the ten hours it took her to get from Japanese Camp back to the Damodar Kunda, a stretch which took us maybe three hours to do.
+She told us of the ten hours it took her to get from the Japanese Base Camp back to the Damodar Kunda, a stretch which took us maybe three hours to do.
 She may have been so slow – and/or not fit enough – that the guide doubted she could manage the long ascent up the lateral moraine on the west side of the Khumjungar Glacier and then the ascent up to the Saribung pass at 6040 meters, let alone the additional 300 meters of vertical gain to stand on Saribung Peak.